blairjbass/JHU_DS_GETCLEAN_course_project/README.md

 This script merely audits the project script to ensure the data compilation is sound.
 <p>
 fulldataset_avgerages_byactivtity.txt --> output file for 2nd tidy data set required in project.
+<p>variablenames.txt --> list of the variable names for the 1st tidy data set in the project
 <p>
 Sub directories:
 dataset --> contains the data sets downloaded from project web site.
 These are unaltered.
 See README.txt in